-Like people, the way a brand looks, presents itself and talks are the ‘physical’ or ‘experiential’ attributes that connect it with the world around it.
+Brand behave like people, their visual appeal, presentation and the 'sound of their voice' are the physical or experiential attributes that connect them with the world around them.
 But look a little deeper and it is the essential personality that makes the brand special and different, relevant and engaging (or not).
 This distinctive personality is driven by a set of "underlying values" the heart of which can be encapsulated into an "essence" or ‘DNA’.

 In many industries the homogenisation of new technologies, together with ever-shorter development cycles, makes it hard to differentiation products and services solely on specification or price.
 Time pressure compounds the dilemma for decision-makers and the security of a trusted brand, whose values resonate with their own, has become one of the most vital selection criteria.

 "The more complicated the world gets, the more comfortable the familiar will seem and the better it will get for brands"